Your Bequests/Gifts in Wills

-By leaving a gift in your will to Warrah, you are having a direct and significant impact on individuals with disability.
+By leaving a bequest or gift to Warrah, you will have a direct and significant impact on the lives of individuals with disability.

-Your gift will be your lasting legacy that will make a real difference and enrich the lives of children and adults we support at Warrah.
-Your generosity will enable us to build and maintain our homes and facilities, and further enhance the services and opportunities we provide.
+Your gift will be your lasting legacy that will make a real difference to enriching the lives of children and adults we support at Warrah.
+Your generosity will enable us to build and maintain our homes and many important facilities, and it will further enhance the services and opportunities we can offer our participants.

-If you are creating a Will or updating an existing one, Warrah Society recommends that you seek the advice of a solicitor or legal professional to ensure your Will is valid and your wishes are expressed correctly.
+If you are creating a Will or updating an existing one, Warrah Society recommends that you seek the advice of a qualified solicitor or legal professional to ensure your Will is valid and your wishes are expressed correctly.
+To find a suitable solicitor you can contact the Law Society.

 There are a number of gift options you can leave in your Will: